burlingsmith/tic-tac-yew/README.md

 # Tic-Tac-Yew
 Tic-tac-toe, implemented in Rust.

-## About
+## Info
 This project is just some personal practice with [DenisKolodin's Yew framework](https://github.com/DenisKolodin/yew).

+To play, run `cargo web build` and `cargo web start` in the repository root, then go to `localhost:8000` in your browser.

 ## License
 Dual-licensed to be compatible with the Rust project.